 - Freeze a metal mixing bowl and whisk attachments for a mixer for 10 minutes.

-- Once the bowl is ready, combine the heavy cream and 2 TBSP of sifted powdered sugar.
+- Once the bowl is ready, combine the heavy cream and 2 tablespoon of sifted powdered sugar.
 Use a mixer and beat the cream on high until stiff peaks form.
 Place the whipped cream in the fridge until ready to use.

 - Using a mixer, beat the cream cheese on medium high for 1 minute.
 Scrape the bowl, the cream cheese should be light and fluffy, Add in peanut butter and vanilla.
 Mix again for 1 minute on medium-high.
 Scrape the bowl and mix again for 30 seconds.